Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Summary

 In this tutorial you've created a full continuous delivery workflow for machine learning models.
-The workflow invloves steps of data gathering, model training and model deployment which is then followed up by integration tests.
+The workflow involves steps of data gathering, model training and model deployment which is then followed up by integration tests.
 This allows you to deliver your machine learning models to production by only leveraging a single file hyperparameters.